Grow 100 lbs. Of Potatoes In 4 Square Feet: {How To}

-Quite the clever gardening tip here folks!
-Today’s feature includes tips from three different sources for growing potatoes vertically (in layers) instead of spread out in rows across your garden.
-If you have limited garden space or want to try some nifty gardening magic, this could be a great option for you.
+Quite the clever method here folks!
+Today’s feature includes tips from a few different sources for growing potatoes vertically (in layers) instead of spread out in rows across your garden.
+If you have limited space or want to try some nifty harvest magic, this could be a great option for you.

 First, there’s this article from The Seattle Times: It’s Not Idaho, But You Still Can Grow Potatoes: